Best Colleges & Universities Kentucky 2023

 Salary After Attending: $45,697

-Georgetown University is a private roman-catholic based university with an urban campus and a total undergraduate enrollment of 19,593 students.
-It’s very selective, with an acceptance rate of 14%.
-If you’re looking for a community-oriented university with high-quality tuition, then this might be the place for you.
-They offer more than 50 bachelor’s degrees, a student-faculty ratio of 11:1, with an average graduation rate of 95%.
-Georgetown University received a grade rating of B- for its value, academics, and diversity.
-Georgetown University academic faculty are experts in their fields as well as teachers and researchers who publish their findings regularly to educate others about what they have learned through years of hard work.
+Georgetown University is a private Christian college-based university.
+The school has a high acceptance rate of 75%.
+Georgetown College received a grade rating of B- for its value, academics, and diversity.
+Georgetown College’s academic faculty are experts in their fields as well as teachers and researchers who publish their findings regularly to educate others about what they have learned through years of hard work.

 11. Western Kentucky University